nysenate/OpenLegislation/docs/index.rst

 ingested and cleaned up internally by Open Leg and made available for consumption through a REST API.

 This documentation explains how to utilize the REST API to retrieve bills, resolutions, laws, committee agendas, and more.
-You will need to sign up for a free API key from the OpenLegislation homepage in order to use this service.
+You will need to sign up for a free API key from the Open Legislation homepage in order to use this service.

 The code is open source and available on `Github`_.